HL7/FHIRPath/spec/fluentpath.md

 * Both arguments must be of the same type, and the evaluator will throw an error if the types differ.
 * When comparing integers and decimals, the integer will be converted to a decimal to make comparison possible.
 * String ordering is strictly lexical and is based on the Unicode value of the individual characters.
+* For partial date/time values, the comparison is performed to the highest precision specified in both values.
 #### \> (Greater Than)

 #### < (Less Than)